 Chronic Lymphocytic Leukemia Cells with Mutation in NOTCH1 Gene Respond Poorly to Ofatumumab

-Several recurrent mutations represent important prognostic and/or predictive factor in chronic lymphocytic leukemia (CLL).
+Several recurrent mutations represent important prognostic and/or predictive factors in chronic lymphocytic leukemia (CLL).
 However, the response of respective patients to immunotherapy targeting CD20 is only poorly understood.
-The recent report on the outcomes of CLL8 trial noted an association between the presence of NOTCH1 mutations in CLL patients and none benefit from rituximab added to fludarabine and cyclophosphamide (Stilgenbauer et al. 2014).
-Another study then similarly showed a poor effect of anti-CD20 immunotherapy in NOTCH1-mutated CLL patients, specifically for rituximab-based induction and consolidation treatment (Bo et al. 2014).
+The recent report on the outcomes of CLL8 trials noted an association between the presence of NOTCH1 mutations in CLL patients and none benefit from rituximab added to fludarabine and cyclophosphamide (Stilgenbauer et al. 2014).
+Another study similarly showed a poor effect of anti-CD20 immunotherapy in NOTCH1-mutated CLL patients, specifically for rituximab-based induction and consolidation treatment (Bo et al. 2014).
 These two observations prompted us to determine whether NOTCH1-mutated CLL cells exhibit higher primary resistance to an anti-CD20 antibody compared to samples without mutation.
 The hot-spot mutation c.7544_7545delCT in NOTCH1 gene was detected by Sanger sequencing of a part of exon 34.
 The CLL cells (samples from CLL patients monitored and/or treated at the University Hospital Brno) were cultivated in the presence of 15% active human serum and 20 µg/ml of ofatumumab.
 The viability in comparison with untreated control cells was assessed by a metabolic WST-1 assay.
 We analyzed the level of CD20 and CD55/CD59 using flow-cytometry detection.
 The impact of ofatumumab on cell viability was assessed in 45 CLL samples.
-The median viability after 24 hrs of ofatumumab treatment in the genetic groups was following: 70% in NOTCH1-mutated samples (n = 12), 35% in ATM-mutated samples (n = 12) and 48% in wt group (n = 21).
+The median viability after 24 hrs of ofatumumab treatment in the genetic groups was as following: 70% in NOTCH1-mutated samples (n = 12), 35% in ATM-mutated samples (n = 12) and 48% in wt group (n = 21).
 Thus, the NOTCH1-mutated samples were substantially more resistant to ofatumumab than ATM-mutated samples (P = 0,002) and wt samples (P= 0,024).
 In line with the response to ofatumumab, the highest CD20 level was observed in ATM-mutated samples (median 72 798 of ABC units), intermediate in wt-samples (62 633) and the lowest in NOTCH1-mutated samples (46 638) (ATM-mut vs. NOTCH1-mut P = 0,094).
 The distribution of the sum of CD55 and CD59 densities assessed on the same samples then emerged – also in line with the response to ofatumumab – in the opposite manner: median level of 38 914 of ABC units in ATM-mutated samples, 48 861 in wt group and 53 566 in NOTCH1-mutated samples (ATM-mut vs. NOTCH1-mut P = 0,095).
-Our results more specifically indicate that this poor response may be probably accounted also to a higher primary resistance of CLL cells to anti-CD20 MAbs.
-In addition, our study demonstrates usefulness of recurrent mutations identification in studies evaluating response of CLL patients to monoclonal antibodies.
-Supported by XX and YY projects.
+Our results more specifically indicate that this poor response may be accounted also to a higher primary resistance of CLL cells to anti-CD20 MAbs.
+In addition, our study demonstrates the usefulness of recurrent mutation identification in studies evaluating response of CLL patients to monoclonal antibodies.
+It is supported by XX and YY projects.